If healthy weight loss is what you really want, and not just yo-yo dieting, then please do also read the following

 What we counsel you against believing is that, if you’re using acupuncture for healthy weight loss, sticking some pins in your ears will solve all your problems.
 Sure, there are points in your ears that can, for a while, suppress appetite in many people, but they don’t work forever.

-If you think you have Stagnant Qi, you may also like to read the book all about it, see further down this page.
-Written by the author of this site, nearly 40 years of practice, to help people manage stress using the wisdom of Chinese medicine - all 3000+ years of it!
+If you think you have Stagnant Qi, you may also like to read the book all about it.
+Written by the author of this site, nearly 40 years of practice, to help people manage stress using the wisdom of Chinese medicine – all 3000+ years of it!
 It’s called ‘Qi Stagnation – Signs of Stress’.
 See panel on right.

 If you’re using acupuncture for healthy weight loss we urge you to see someone who’ll look at the whole picture and work to keep all your Organ energies in balance.
 This will greatly help you achieve your aims steadily over time.